YadidyaM/Deep-Learning-and-Machine-Learning-Projects/Automatic-Music-Generation-System-master/README.md

 ---

-## Model Architecture

-The system uses a character-level Recurrent Neural Network (Char-RNN), inspired by [Andrej Karpathy’s approach](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) to RNN-based text generation.
-Key parameters include:

-- **Model Type**: Supports `lstm`, `rnn`, or `gru`, with `lstm` typically performing best.
-- **Parameters**:
-  - `batch_size`: Number of sequences per mini-batch.
-  - `sequence_length`: Number of characters per sequence.
-  - `n_cells`: Number of units in each LSTM layer.
-  - `n_layers`: Number of LSTM layers.
-  - `ckpt_name`: Checkpoint file name for saving model weights.
-  - `learning_rate`: Typically set to 0.001 or lower for gradual learning.

-### Why Char-RNN?
-Character-level RNNs break down text into individual characters, allowing the model to learn sequences at the character level.
-This is effective for handling structured text formats, such as ABC notation for music and stylized lyric patterns.

 ## ABC Music Format

 ABC notation is a compact, text-based format for transcribing music.
 It uses symbols and single-letter fields to represent music data, including metadata and melody.
 Here's an example tune: